MicrosoftDocs/power-automate-docs/flow-docs/all-assigned-must-approve.md

 ## Prerequisites

-* Access to [Microsoft Flow](https://flow.microsoft.com), Microsoft Office 365 Outlook, and Microsoft Office 365 Users.
+* Access to [Power Automate](https://flow.microsoft.com), Microsoft Office 365 Outlook, and Microsoft Office 365 Users.
 * A SharePoint [list](https://support.office.com/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194).

     This walkthrough assumes you've created a SharePoint list that's used to request vacations.
 See the [parallel approvals](parallel-modern-approvals.md) walkthrough for an in-depth example that details what your SharePoint list might look like.